Skip to Content

 8. Fresh parsley: provides a refreshing complement to the recipe.

-If you don’t have Cajun seasoning, you can create your own blend using paprika, cayenne pepper, thyme, garlic powder, and onion powder.
+If you don't have cajun seasoning, you can create your own blend using paprika, cayenne pepper, thyme, garlic powder, and onion powder.

 How to make Cajun Butter